JamieWilson2000/MS1TonightIFancy/README.md

     - Google Lighthouse - to test perfomance

+    - Thankfully there were not many issues raised during testing.
-- An issue that Lighthouse raised was to use a < link > attribute when accessing external fonts instead of the @import option that I had currently used, so I implemented the advice.
+    - To increase performance it was suggested to use a < link > attribute when accessing external fonts instead of the @import option that I had currently used, so I implemented the advice.
+    -  There were a couple of mis-matched or missing tags that I was able to fix with no problem.
+    - I had inserted 'paragraph' breaks within the recipe pages that I had imported in from Fontawesome, these were problematic because I hadn't them inserted into the code correctly (I had not placed them inside the < li > tags).

 - Towards the end of the creative process I began to regularly push any changes made to the live site so I was able to test the site on: